 This tutorial from Oh Happy Day is so good you actually won’t want to break it apart.

-The goal is to spread a little spirit by delivering a bag of Halloween goodies to your neighbor’s doorstep as a surprise.
+The goal is to spread a little spirit by delivering a bag of Halloween goodies to your neighbor’s (or loved one’s) doorstep as a surprise.
 How do they know it was you?
 Leave a note that says: “You’ve been spooked!”
 (Download a free printable over at Tater Tots and Jello.)

 Hocus Pocus!
 Ghostbusters!
 The Nightmare Before Christmas!
 Cook up a bucket of popcorn and watch a classic with your kids.

-Coloring projects can be the best projects.
+Coloring projects can be the best way to spark creativity in your kiddos.
 Instead of buying Halloween masks at the store this year, challenge your children to make their own.
 (The good news is that there are loads of free printables—like these from It’s Always Autumn—online.)